cmcqueen/simplerandom/python/README.txt

 Generator                   Notes
 ==========================  ===========================================================================
 ``RandomCongIterator``
+``RandomCong2Iterator``     Very similar to Cong, but different added constant and default seed.
 ``RandomSHR3Iterator``
+``RandomSHR3_2Iterator``    Similar to SHR3, but different shift values and default seed.
 ``RandomMWCIterator``       From [#marsaglia]_.
 Slightly different algorithm from that in [#cook]_.
+``RandomMWC64Iterator``     A single 64-bit multiply-with-carry calculation.
-``RandomKISSIterator``      Combination of MWC, Cong and SHR3 ``RandomLFIB4Iterator``
+``RandomKISSIterator``      Combination of MWC, Cong and SHR3 ``RandomKISS2Iterator``     Combination of MWC64, Cong2 and SHR3_2
+``RandomLFIB4Iterator``
 ``RandomSWBIterator``
 ``_RandomFibIterator``      Not useful on its own, but can be used in a combination with other generators.